SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

   > The core principles of pre-rendering, and decoupling, enable sites and
   > applications to be delivered with greater confidence and resilience than ever
   > before.
-- Though the term "JAMstack" has faded into history...
+- Though the term "JAMstack" is fading into history...
   - The architecture is still going strong
 - Some patterns that are important to this architecture are...
 -->